ester-avv/ester-avv/README.md

 -  📚 I have experience with: JavaScript | HTML | CSS | React | Redux | RTL | Jest | Node.js | Docker and SQL

-- 🌱 I’m currently learning POO and MongoDB.
+- 🌱 I’m currently learning Python and C#

-- ⚡ Interesting facts: I’m interested in music, sports and books.
+- ⚡ Interesting facts: I’m interested in music, sports, and books.

 - 📫 How to reach me: you can send me an email through ester.av@hotmail.com.